Tracking the Minor requirements

 It is pretty common to see a closed section with no enrollment or very low enrollment like 5 seats.
 But also check to see if it is an “M” course, e.g. Com Sci CM122, which is the same course as CHEM CM160B.
 The M indicates that the course is listed in multiple departments.
 Go to the course info to see what other departments offer the course (it may be numbered differently) and check the seats.
 It doesn’t matter if you enroll in Computer Science or Chemistry in this example.
 It is the same course with the same credit.
 Enroll where there is room.

 Meeting with a CS Counselor

-If you are having any difficulty or need help trying to find flexibility to fit minor classes in with your major requirements, you may meet with a CS counselor during Engineering drop in advising: Tuesday Mornings from 9-11am, Wednesday mornings from 9-11:30am and Thursday afternoons from 1-4pm in Boelter Hall 6426.
-(Note drop in hours are limited during the summer for New Student Orientation) You can also contact us via myUCLA Message Center.
+If you are having any difficulty or need help trying to find flexibility to fit minor classes in with your major requirements, you may meet with a CS counselor during Engineering drop in advising: Tuesday Mornings from 9-11am, Wednesday mornings from 10am-12pm and Thursday afternoons from 2-4pm.
+Links to the zoom are found on our homepage www.seasoasa.ucla.edu You can also contact us via myUCLA Message Center.